 Nose Job Procedure

 The nose job procedure is an outpatient procedure performed under IV sedation or general anesthesia.
-It usually takes from 1 to 2 hours to complete and patients return home the same day of surgery.
+With this in mind, the procedure usually takes 1 to 2 hours to complete and patients can return home the same day of surgery.

 Guilford Connecticut Plastic Surgeon, Dr. Gary Price, uses one of two techniques when performing nose surgery; closed or open Rhinoplasty.
 In a closed rhinoplasty, incisions are made within the nostrils.
 In an open rhinoplasty, the incision is made across the columella, the tissue between the nostrils.